2026 United States state auditor elections: Nebraska

-One-term incumbent Republican Mike Foley is eligible to seek re-election.
-He told the Nebraska Examiner in June 2025 that he would not announce a decision on whether he would seek re-election until late 2025 or early 2026.
+One-term incumbent Republican Mike Foley is running for re-election.

 Nevada

 One-term incumbent Republican Andy Matthews is seeking re-election.

+Teacher Michael MacDougall is running as a Democrat.

 New Mexico

-One-term incumbent Democrat Joseph Maestas is eligible to seek re-election.
+One-term incumbent Democrat Joseph Maestas is seeking re-election.
+He is being challenged by Republican Joshua Lawrence.

 New York

 Four-term incumbent Democrat Thomas DiNapoli is running for re-election.
-He is being challenged in the Democratic primary by nonprofit-housing executive Drew Warshaw.
+He is being challenged by Republican biotechnology entrepreneur Joseph Hernandez.

 Ohio

 Two-term incumbent Republican Keith Faber is term-limited.
 Secretary of State Frank LaRose is running for the Republican nomination.

 Oklahoma

 Two-term incumbent Republican Cindy Byrd is term-limited.
+Republican Deputy State Auditor Melissa Capps ran for the position and was the only candidate to do so, winning by default.

 South Carolina

 One-term appointed incumbent Democrat Brian J. Gaines has chosen not to run for a full term.
+Republican businessman Mike Burkhold in running for the Republican nomination.
+Tiffany Boozer won the Democratic nomination.

 South Dakota

 Two-term incumbent Republican Rich Sattgast is term-limited.
 Republican Sioux Falls city councilmember David Barranco is running for the Republican nomination with Sattgast's support.
+However, following his death, his wife, Cathrine Barranco, announced a bid and won the nomination.
+Democrat Tom Cool is challenging her.